ArgonDesign/alogic/doc/pipelines.md

   // Output dot product
   out sync ready u34 p_prod;

-  // Notice how pipeline variable declarations
-  // are pushed into the referencing stages
+  // The pipeline variables are pushed into the referencing stages

   new fsm stage0 {
+    // The compiler derives this structure as the pipeline output port type struct pipeline_out_t {
+        u32 mul0;
+        u32 mul1;
+        u32 mul2;
+        u32 mul3;
+    };

-    // The automatically inserted pipeline output port out sync ready pipeline_stage0_o_t pipeline_o;
+    // The pipeline port is converted to an ordinery port out sync ready pipeline_out_t;

-    // Note that the first stage does not contain a pipeline input port

     // The declarations of the referenced pipeline variables are
     // pushed into the stage as local varaible declarations